Ackermann steering geometry

 The Ackermann steering geometry (also called Ackermann's steering trapezium) is a geometric arrangement of linkages in the steering of a car or other vehicle designed to solve the problem of wheels on the inside and outside of a turn needing to trace out circles of different radii.

 It was invented by the German carriage builder Georg Lankensperger in Munich in 1816, then patented by his agent in England, Rudolph Ackermann (1764–1834) in 1818 for horse-drawn carriages.
 Erasmus Darwin may have a prior claim as the inventor dating from 1758.
 He devised his steering system because he was injured when a carriage tipped over.

 Advantages

 The first requirement of any steering geometry is to avoid the need for tyres to slip sideways when following the path around a curve.

 The geometrical solution to this is for all wheels to have their axles arranged as radii of circles with a common centre point.
-As the rear wheels are fixed, this centre point must be on a line extended from the rear axle and where the axis of one front wheel meets that line, so must the other.
+As the rear wheels are fixed, this centre point must be on a line extended from the rear axle and where the axis of one front wheel meets that line, and the same with the other.
 A billy cart or four-wheel wagon, whose front axles are fixed to a solid beam with a central pivot, easily meets this condition but requires considerable steering effort because of the fore-and-aft movement of the wheels, and is heavily influenced by road surface variations.